albrechtjonas/Java-Algorithm-MonteCarlo/README.md

 # Java-Algorithm-MonteCarlo

-Algorithm MonteCarlo Made In Java Without Additional Libraries By Dominic Jiang
+Algorithm MonteCarlo made in Java without additional libraries by Dominic Jiang

-Contributor List:
+## Contributor List:

-1. Dominic Jiang for the production of the algorithm and application development
+1. Dominic Jiang for the production of the algorithm and algorithm development

+## How To Test This Algorithm On Mac OS Or Windows

+1. Download MonteCarlo.jar

+2. Make sure you have JVM downloaded if not find ways to download for your operating system

+3. Open terminal and type java (space) -jar (space) and drag the executable jar file in and press enter